#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-Yellow Transparent (also known as Early Transparent or June apple).
+Yellow Transparent – (also known as Early Transparent or June apple).

-The Yellow Transparent is Tree #12, and begins ripening in early-July in the Crossnore Heritage Orchard.
+The Yellow Transparent is Tree #12, and it begins ripening in early-July in the Crossnore Heritage Orchard.
 Older Transparent trees, can be found all over Avery County.
 Gleason Harmon had a nice old Transparent tree beside his home in Crossnore.
 Boots Burleson still harvests apples from the Transparent tree that June and her originally grafted at their home on Spanish Oak.

 Yellow Transparent was one of several old Southern apples which originally came from Russia and brought here by the United States Department of Agriculture in 1870.
-“Transparents” were brought here because they could be grown in many areas of the South, despite the warm temperatures.
+“Transparents” were brought here because they could be grown in many areas of the South, despite the warmer temperatures.
 Fortunately they grow well here in the mountains too.
 The fruit is small to medium size with smooth transparent yellow skin.
 It has tender white, fine grained flesh and very juicy.
 Its bright tart flavor makes it a great applesauce apple.
 Many local folks consider it the best apple for making “Fruit”; our word for “Applesauce”!
 Please share with us your stories, if you have some on your Transparent apples.
 We can post them on this website if you wish.

 #13 Carolina Red June (Also #35)